 - Building Structures

-In your 30 ECTS master thesis, you will apply your data science competence to a specific task and hone your problem-solving skills.
+Lastly, you will apply your data science competencies on a specific task and hone your problem-solving skills in your 30 ECTS master thesis.

-Being an expert in the field of Data Science makes you highly attractive for the future labour market.
+Being an expert in the field of data science makes you highly attractive in today’s and the future labour market.

-Big Data challenges are present in all modern societies, all industrial sectors and research and are expected to grow rapidly in future.
+Big Data challenges are present in all modern societies, industry sectors and the academic sector.
+These challenges are also expected to grow rapidly in the future.
+With an MSc in Data Science, you are eligible for a meaningful, creative and varied technical job in a range of industries, such as:

 I chose NMBU because of the many options within the study program, and due to the famous student environment.Elise Mühlbradt, BaneNOR (Jernbaneverket)